 Some course material will be presented in online videos.
 All assignments will be submitted online.
 All exams will be online.
-We will talk together on Zoom.
+We will talk together on Zoom when not in person.
+We will have a Slack channel for regular communication.

 Computer Use